vhelin/wla-dx/doc/extraflags.rst

 will load the address of the operand data into registers ``H`` and ``L``.

 **CAVEAT**:
-Remember when using defines that ``CADDR`` gets the address of the place where the definition is used, not the address of the definition, which contains the ``CADDR``.
+Remember when using defines that contain ``CADDR`` gets the address of the place where the definition is used, not the address of the definition, which contains the ``CADDR``.

 Note that you'll also get all these definitions in lower case